-Year 7 students will recognise how diverse life on Earth is and consider how living things interact with their environment.
-They will explore the conditions and resources organisms need to survive and that they may have to compete with other organisms to do so.
+Year 7 students will recognise the diversity that exists within humans and other animal species.
+They will explore the conditions and the resources that animals need to survive and that they have to compete with other animals to do so.

 They will understand that as humans our decisions and actions can have a significant impact on the diversity of life.
-Students will look at the structures and functions of living things in order to understand how they grow, develop and reproduce successfully.
+Students will look at the structures and functions of animals in order to understand how they grow, develop and reproduce successfully.